-Guys, I’ve got a DELICIOUS dinner to share with you today!
-I recently created this dish for one of the weekly menus in No-Fail Meals since it is ready in just 35 minutes, super easy to make, and healthy.
+Guys, I've got a DELICIOUS dinner to share with you today!
+I recently created this dish for one of the weekly menus in 30-Day Healthy since it is ready in just 35 minutes, super easy to make, and healthy.
+And y'all loved my tri tip marinade recipes so much!

 Growing up, I loved rice pilaf and would order it whenever I got the chance at restaurants.